Wi-Fi vs RF Temperature Monitoring Systems – Pros and Cons

 Security issues

-To prevent a security risk, the Wi-Fi needs to be compatible with the latest encryption standards.
+To prevent a security risk, the Wi-Fi or wireless temperature monitoring system needs to be compatible with the latest encryption standards.

 Encryption algorithms are continually cracked, even WPA-2 is vulnerable.
 Ensuring your system always complies with the latest encryption standards is vital.